spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 - Streaming not working when [proxied](/docs/troubleshooting/streaming-not-working-when-proxied)

 ---

 title: AI SDK by Vercel
-description: The AI SDK is the TypeScript toolkit for building AI applications and agents with React, Next.js, Vue, Svelte, Node.js, and more.
+description: The AI SDK is the TypeScript toolkit for building AI applications and agents with React, Next.js, Vue, Svelte, Node.js, and more
 ---

 # AI SDK